peejaywk/MS3-CoinCollector/assets/documentation/testing.md

 27. Repeat the above steps using Firefox, Opera, Edge & Safari browsers.

 #### Test Notes
 All the forms / cards displayed correctly on all the browser listed above and at all screen sizes.
-The tests were also perofrmed on a Samsung Galaxy S8 using the Chrome and Opera browsers with no issues found.
+The tests were also performed on a Samsung Galaxy S8 using the Chrome and Opera browsers with no issues found.
 No testing has been performed on Apple mobiles or tablets due to lack of access to the devices.

 #### Test Results